What does the treatment involve?

 I practice contact sports.
 What type of technique do you recommend for the correction of myopia?

-Although having cornea problems through practicing sport because of having been operated on is highly improbable, as a precaution, if you wish to be operated on, a technique like PRK would be recommended, as it preservcces the cornea resistence in the most effective way.
+Although having cornea problems through practicing sport because of having been operated on is highly improbable, as a precaution, if you wish to be operated on, a technique like PRK would be recommended, as it preserves the cornea's resistence in the most effective way.

 After the operation, when will I be able to go back to work?

-Although the majority of patients do not usually feel any pain in the postoperative period, they may feel discomfort and sensitivity to light for the first two or three days, plus varied vision due to the re-epithelialisation, which may make work uncomfortable for those days.
-The recommendation is usually to take off for relative rest and recovery.
+Although the majority of patients do not usually feel any pain in the postoperative period, they may experience discomfort and sensitivity to light for the first two or three days, plus varied vision due to the re-epithelialisation.
+This may make work uncomfortable for those days.
+The recommendation is usually to take a week off work for relative rest and recovery.
 The week following the operation, in general, vision is good enough to do normal activities although full recovery will not be reached until a few weeks later.